Chart Color Schemes

 The area's educational profile is notable regionally, with university qualification rates at 26.4% among residents aged 15+, surpassing the SA4 region average of 18.4% and the SA3 area rate of 20.3%.
 Bachelor degrees are most prevalent at 17.6%, followed by postgraduate qualifications (6.1%) and graduate diplomas (2.7%).
 Vocational credentials are held by 37.0% of residents aged 15+, including advanced diplomas (9.5%) and certificates (27.5%).

-Educational participation is high, with 30.8% of residents currently enrolled in formal education, comprising 11.5% in primary, 7.7% in secondary, and 3.4% in tertiary education.
+Educational participation is high, with 30.8% of residents currently enrolled in formal education.
+This includes 11.5% in primary education, 7.7% in secondary education, and 3.4% pursuing tertiary education.

 Frequently Asked Questions - Education